Benjamin Wedro, MD, FACEP, FAAEM

 Blood vessels that are fragile may contribute to hematoma formation.
 For example, an aneurysm or weakening in a blood vessel wall may spontaneously leak.

-There are many people who take blood thinners (anti-coagulation) medications.
-Examples include warfarin (Coumadin), aspirin, clopidogrel (Plavix) and prasugrel (Effient).
-These medications increase the potential for spontaneous bleeding and for hematomas to expand because the body cannot efficiently repair blood vessels and blood continues to leak through the damaged areas.
+There are many people who take blood thinners (anticoagulation) medications.
+Examples include warfarin (Coumadin), aspirin, clopidogrel (Plavix), prasugrel (Effient), rivaroxaban (Xarelto), and apixaban (Eliquis).
+These medications increase the potential for spontaneous bleeding and for hematomas to expand because the body cannot efficiently repair blood vessels and this allows blood to continually leak through the damaged areas.

-Occasionally, diseases may occur that decrease the number of platelets in the blood stream (thrombocytopenia) or their ability to function.
-The platelets are the cells that help initiate blood clot and fibrin formation.
+Occasionally, diseases may occur that decrease the number of platelets in the bloodstream (thrombocytopenia) or their ability to function.
+The platelets are the cells in the bloodstream that help initiate blood clot and fibrin formation.

 All of the above situations may exist independently to cause a hematoma or they may occur together.